Yetangitu/owncloud-apps/README.md

  - KyBook on iOS: OK
  - Marvin on iOS: OK
  - eBook Search on iOS: browsing works, downloading does not (401 error, 'Unauthorised')
+ - Gecko-based browsers: OK, feed can be browsed and books can be downloaded without additional software.